Skip to main navigation Skip to main content

 6. ensuring that all comments on examination papers are responded to suitably;

-7. in accordance with the University Calendar paragraph 5: ensuring that appropriate nominees of the Associate Dean (Education) are available during the whole of the examination period and remain on campus until each day’s examinations have been concluded, including those held on Saturdays.
+7. in accordance with the Regulations Governing the Organisation and Conduct of Examinations, ensuring that appropriate nominees of the Associate Dean (Education) are available during the whole of the examination period and remain on campus until each day’s examinations have been concluded, including those held on Saturdays.
 This responsibility includes maintaining a contact list valid during each examination for those responsible for the examination paper and facilitating effective contact with them during examinations;

 8. drawing up a schedule of second marking and moderation responsibilities for all relevant examination papers;